 Yes, adding fractions with common denominators is pretty easy.
 Just add the numerators and keep the denominator the same!

-One last question..
+One last question... (and answer!)

-YES!!
 Let's take a look!

 Not too hard, right?
-Adding fractions with the same denominator is pretty easy!
+Adding fractions with the same denominator is pretty easy.